 Cathy also engages in complex commercial litigation including employee mobility, breach of contract, and fraud cases.
 Her matters are often high-profile and industry-changing.
 She is currently representing Netflix in a novel employee mobility matter related to the use of fixed-term personal agreements with business executives; the matter is closely watched by the Hollywood and tech industries.

 Cathy is an editor and contributing author of Orrick's trade secrets blog, Trade Secrets Watch, and regularly speaks and writes about trade secrets litigation.
 Cathy currently serves as the Co-Vice Chair of the Trade Secrets Interest Group of the California Lawyers Association's (formerly of the California State Bar) Intellectual Property Section.

 Cathy currently serves as the Hiring Partner for the San Francisco office.
 In addition, she is very involved in diversity and inclusion initiatives.
-She is Co-Chair of the Bay Area Asian American Bar Association Judiciary Committee and is also active in the California Minority Counsel Program, and the Firm's hiring, and recruiting committees.
-In addition, Cathy serves as the partner lead for the Firm's Asian American Affinity Group.
+She is Co-Chair of the Asian American Bar Association's Judiciary Committee and is also active in the California Minority Counsel Program.
+Cathy also co-leads the Firm's Asian American Affinity Group.